seamplex/feenox/doc/sds.md

 ```

-Besides removals, additions---which are also handled by `autogen.sh` as describe aboved---are far more interesting to discuss.
+Besides removals, additions---which are also handled by `autogen.sh` as describe above---are far more interesting to discuss.
 Additional elliptic problems can be added by using the `laplace` directory as a template while using the other directories as examples about how to add further features (e.g. a Robin-type boundary condition in `thermal` and a vector-valued unknown in `mechanical`).
 More information can be found in the [FeenoX programming & contributing](https://www.seamplex.com/feenox/doc/#programming-and-contributing) section.